Medically reviewed by Drugs.com. Last updated on July 25, 2020.

 Titration (after 4-week induction): 2.5 mg twice weekly for 1 week, then 10 mg once weekly for 1 week, then 10 mg twice weekly for 1 week, then 10 mg 4 times/week for 1 week, then 10 mg once daily for 1 week.
 Additional time may be required prior to each dosage escalation based on patient tolerability.

 Maintenance (after induction and titration): 20 mg once daily for at least 24 weeks.
-May increase to 40 mg once daily if a response (20% reduction from baseline in blood phenylalanine or blood phenylalanine concentration 600 micromol/L or less) has not been achieved after administering 20 mg once daily for 24 weeks.
-Discontinue therapy if a response has not been achieved after administering 40 mg once daily for 16 weeks.
+Individualize dose to achieve blood phenylalanine concentration ≤600 micromol/L, taking patient tolerance and daily protein intake into consideration.
+May increase to 40 mg once daily if a response (blood phenylalanine concentration 600 micromol/L or less) has not been achieved after administering 20 mg once daily for 24 weeks.
+May consider further increase to 60 mg once daily if a response has not been achieved after administering 40 mg once daily continuously for at least 16 weeks without achieving blood phenylalanine control.
+Discontinue therapy if an adequate response has not been achieved after administering 60 mg once daily for 16 weeks of continuous treatment.
 Use lowest effective and tolerated dose.
-Maximum dose: 40 mg/day
+Maximum dose: 60 mg/day.

 Refer to adult dosing.